Does Premarital Counseling Really Work?

 The Power of Shared Meaning

-Beyond just solving problems, counseling helps a couple build what psychologists call shared meaning.
+Beyond just solving problems, counseling helps a couple build shared meaning.
 This is the glue that keeps a marriage together during stressful seasons.
 A wedding is a merger of two different family cultures, two different financial philosophies, and two different sets of expectations.
-Counseling works because it forces those invisible blueprints into the light, allowing the couple to consciously decide which parts of their past they want to bring into their new shared future.
+Counseling works because it forces those invisible blueprints and expectations into the light, allowing the couple to consciously decide which parts of their past they want to bring into their new shared future.

 Premarital counseling ensures both partners are actually heading in the same direction.
-Discussing core values, such as spiritual beliefs or career ambitions, prevents the slow drift that often happens five or ten years down the line.
-Many counselors help couples create a five-year plan, converting abstract dreams into concrete, shared goals.
-This kind of intentional planning makes all the difference when life inevitably complicates things.
+Discussing core values, such as spiritual beliefs or career ambitions, can prevent more difficult disagreements five or ten years down the line.

 The Long-Term Return on Investment